fmaussion/fmaussion.github.io/teaching/git-jekyll-workshop.md

 ## Installation instructions (Workshop 1)

-If you wish to actively participate during the workshop (highly recommended, regardless if you wish to build a website or not), you will have to bring your own laptop and install git and jekyll prior to the event.
+If you wish to actively participate during the workshop (highly recommended, regardless if you wish to create a website or not), you will have to bring your own laptop and install git and jekyll prior to the event.
 Both tools are fairly easy to install and should work on all three major operating systems (Windows/Mac/Linux).

-**Alternatively**, you will be able to use the university computers in the EDV room (for the git part only, unfortunately).
-If you haven't done so already, [request a linux account](https://orawww.uibk.ac.at/public_prod/owa/uvw$web$10.p001) at ZID.
+**Alternatively**, you will be able to use the university computers in the EDV room.
+If you haven't done so already,
+[request a linux account](https://orawww.uibk.ac.at/public_prod/owa/uvw$web$10.p001) at ZID.